tonymlebaron/FEA_Laser_Heating/README.md

 # FEA_Laser_Heating
 FEA code for heating and phase change of thin films on metal substrates.
-To predict ablation.
+To predict ablation due to laser heating.